asimon84/accounts-payable/README.md

 This is a code sample of a basic Accounts Payable application.
 Create and edit invoices, process payments, and view reports.

+This is a project built in Laravel 12 using a React frontend.
+It contains datatables, c3 charts, docker containers, and form components.
+This project demonstrates React and Laravel proficiency.

 Installation
 ============